IrcDotNet/IrcDotNet/Samples/MarkovChainTextBot/Readme.txt

 Statistics
 ----------

-This command asks the bot to report various statistics about its usage to the channel.
+Asks the bot to report various statistics about its usage to the channel.

 Syntax: